 Let's be honest: the majority of collectors buying Bowman products are prospectors looking to stockpile the first cards of up-and-coming stars.
 Topps knows this.
 Bowman's slogan is "Home of the Rookie Card."
 It used to be, but last I checked the 2011 Bowman Bryce Harper still wasn't officially his rookie card, despite the high prices it sells for.
 Bowman is still home to most of the first MLB cards for a lot of players, but without that MLBPA logo, we're supposed to regard them as prospect cards.

-Yes, spinning Bowman off would affect sales as some collectors avoid minor league products.
+Yes, spinning Bowman off would impact sales as some collectors avoid minor league products.
 But with a defined focus and a little marketing, I think these sets could still make money.
 Topps has some creative people on staff and collectors would be happy to offer ideas if they were asked.
 With the branding already in place, Bowman could define itself as the premier minor league issue and bring some prestige along with it.

 But why mess with a good thing?
 With the lower costs involved in getting prospects to sign cards, Bowman is extremely profitable for Topps.
 Sure there's going to be some reluctance to surrender some of that money.
 But I think there's some added spinoffs that make up for any shortfalls.

 First is the simplification of what's a rookie and what's not.
 With the complete separation of MLB cards and MiLB prospects, rookie cards truly will come after a player has made their team's main roster.
-Rookie cards will be inline with their counterparts in the football, hockey and basketball.
+Rookie cards will be in line with their counterparts in football, hockey and basketball.
 As a collector, I'd rather chase rookie cards in their rookie year, rather than having to go to the secondary market to collect older sets.
 Yes, that's somewhat the case now if everyone played by the same definition, but we don't.

 Also, if Bowman becomes a minor league brand, it opens up additional slots for Topps to make more sets.
 As it stands, they're limited to the number of releases they can do in a season.
 If Bowman falls under the minor league roster, several additions can be made.

-Since Topps took over exclusive rights, there have been some big gaps in new product for collectors, particularly if a couple of the newest sets don't appeal to them.
+Since Topps took over exclusive rights, there have been some big gaps in new products for collectors, particularly if a couple of the newest sets don't appeal to them.
 This is a way Topps could fill in some of those gaps, offer more cards and maintain momentum.
 And these new sets could all potentially focus on rookies, filling the hole of making Bowman minor league.

 I'll freely admit I don't know the complete economic picture of what goes into making a set profitable.
 But I do understand things from a collector's perspective.
 I want to build a great collection with the best cards of a player I can find in my budget.
 The current landscape is confusing and tricky to navigate.
 And I've been collecting for more than 20 years.
 I can only imagine how overwhelming it is for new collectors or for those coming back to the hobby after a break.